When your inner and outer life no longer feel aligned.

 3. Reintegration — The Emergence of a New State of Being

-✓ Feeling more awake, alive, and at peace
+✓ Feeling more ease, clarity, and agency

 ✓ Less reactive and more responsive